cmk7593/hajukebox/README.md

   the visual feedback.
 - Two secrets were stripped from this export (`haToken`, `jbMaToken`) — you must supply your own for either system to authenticate.
+- There are queuing issues if you try to use another service directly, Spotify, for example, so I would recommend only using queueing related to Music Assistant.